HabeebCycle/api-secure-tls/README.md

-# Securing a Spring Boot Application with TLS
+# Securing a Spring Boot Application with Transport Layer Security TLS and a Self-Signed Certificate

 ### Configuring a Self-Signed Certificate
 We have been developing application with spring boot and able to access the configured unsecured endpoints.